YatiZ/Airbnb-Clone/djangobnb/README.md

 5- Login Modal - npm install zustand
 6- for select input -> npm install react-select
 7- for select countries list -> npm install world-countries

+if we have authentication credential were not provided - > require to access token to backend